-SECOND AMENDMENT TO SUB-RECIPIENT AGREEMENT BETWEEN THE COUNTY OF SAN MATEO AND EL CENTRO DE LIBERTAD day of November, 2022, by and between the COUNTY OF SAN MATEO, hereinafter called "County," and El Centro de Libertad, hereinafter called "Contractor."
+SECOND AMENDMENT TO SUB-RECIPIENT AGREEMENT BETWEEN THE COUNTY OF SAN MATEO AND HORIZON SERVICES, INC.

+THIS SECOND AMENDMENT TO THE AGREEMENT, entered into this day of , 2022, by and between the COUNTY OF SAN MATEO, hereinafter called "County," and Horizon Services, Inc., hereinafter called "Contractor."